yezhengxuan/SerialPortComm/README.md

-# Serial Port Communication Between PC And STM32
+# Serial Port Communication Between PC And Embedded Terminal
-This repository hosted codes for serial port communication implemented on the PC and STM32.
+This repository hosted codes for serial port communication implemented on the PC and embedded terminal.

 ## Important File Structure